Current Affairs-Topics

 Overview of TN-SHORE Initiative

-The TN-SHORE mission Tamil Nadu is a ₹1,675-crore project, with approximately ₹1,000 crore funded by the World Bank and the remaining supported by the Tamil Nadu government.
-The project focuses on restoring 30,000 hectares of seascapes, including mangroves in Tamil Nadu, and strengthening the coastal economy through eco-tourism Tamil Nadu and other eco-friendly livelihoods.
+The TN-SHORE mission in Tamil Nadu is a ₹1,675-crore project, with approximately ₹1,000 crore funded by the World Bank and the remaining supported by the Tamil Nadu government.
+The project focuses on restoring 30,000 hectares of seascapes, including mangroves in Tamil Nadu, and strengthening the coastal economy through eco-tourism in Tamil Nadu and other eco-friendly livelihoods.

 The mission emphasizes three core areas: